miselaytes-anton/airy/README.md

-# Airtata backend
+# Airy backend

-This repository contains backend code for airtata project.
+This repository contains backend code for airy project.
 Project consists of:
-- [Arduino IoT with environmental sensors](https://github.com/airtata/airtata-iot).
+- [Arduino IoT with environmental sensors](https://github.com/oddnoodles/airy-iot).
 It collects air quality, temperature, humidity and other enviromental data and sends it to an MQTT broker.
-- [Mobile app](https://github.com/airtata/airtata-app).
+- [Mobile app](https://github.com/oddnoodles/airy-app).
 It allows to manage air events and view graphs for measurements.
 - Backend (this repository) consists of 2 applications:
   - `api` for a mobile client, which provides possibility to manage air events and query enviromental measurements
   - `processor` which connects to MQTT broker, subscribes to measurements sent by IoT and persists those to postgres database.

-  Backend also renders graphs which can be viewed in the browser at https://tatadata.amiselaytes.com/api/graphs
+  Backend also renders graphs which can be viewed in the browser at https://airy.amiselaytes.com/api/graphs

   ![graph](./assets/airquality-graph.png "Airquality graph")